SherG/cool-iron/blog/simplify.md

 ## Summing it up

 Have you ever turned a molehill into a mountain?
 Snatched defeat from the jaws of victory?
-Stubbonly stuck to your path even though it's going in circles?
 Refused to entertain opposing ideas?

 Overcomplicating things can lead to completely avoidable problems.